-As is standard in the glittering city of Dubai, the World Islands are, of course, not a naturally occurring phenomenon; the man-made archipelago was created by Dubai-based development firm Nakheel Projects, a name associated with many high profile projects across the region, including St. Regis Dubai, The Palm.
+As is standard in the glittering city of Dubai, the World Islands are, of course, not a naturally occurring phenomenon; the man-made archipelago was created by Dubai-based development firm Nakheel Projects, a name associated with many high-profile projects across the region, including St. Regis Dubai, The Palm.

-The artificial islands were created by dredging sand from the Gulf and transporting it to the designated spot, with several millions tons of rocks used to keep it in place.
+The artificial islands were created by dredging sand from the Gulf and transporting it to the designated spot, with several million tons of rocks used to keep it in place.
 In total, there are 300 islands in the World Islands, with each ranging from 250,000 to 900,000 sq ft.
 The entire collection covers some 5.4 miles across.

 However, despite the buzz caused when the World Islands were first announced and the numerous individual island sales, the 2008 financial crash saw work on the ambitious development grind to a halt.

-For the most part, the development and purchase opportunities at the World Islands are a closely guarded secret.
+For the most part, the development and purchase opportunities are a closely guarded secret.
 An old listing on Private Islands Inc for the entire collection harks back to when the World Islands was just an exciting concept, but at the time of publishing, there is only one individual island listed for sale.

 Which island it actually is is not disclosed, but the listing advertises it as being 505,925 sq ft and undeveloped, with an asking price of $16m.
-While this may feel hefty considered the baggage associated with the World Islands project, if the Heart of Europe project delivers on its lofty promises, the island could quickly increase in value.
+While this may feel hefty considering the baggage associated with the World Islands project, if the Anantara resort lives up to expectations, the island could quickly increase in value.

 Anyone wanting to own a slice of the World Islands can also look into private purchase opportunities within the Heart of Europe.
 The project is offering investors the chance to purchase either a second home on one of the resort islands, including luxury villas and mansions, as well as a highly exclusive selection of completely private islands, all of which will have the extensive amenities of the European-inspired hotels on their doorstep.